 Calendar, Dates and Times

-Dates and times are tentative and can be found in the brochures at the bottom of this page.
+Dates and times are tentative and can be found in the program information session.
 Confirmation of registration is offered on a space available basis.
 Competency evaluation is a part of course completion, but competency testing will be scheduled following the end of the course and may have a separate fee.

 Classes are taught at Carolinas College of Health Sciences on the campus of Carolinas Medical Center in Charlotte.